Coronavirus: German states say vaccinations delayed due to shortage | DW | 30.12.2020

-Just four days after Germany began rolling out its COVID vaccination program, Berlin and two other states said they were facing large delays.
-A delivery of tens of thousands of vaccine doses was allegedly "canceled."
+Days after Germany began its COVID vaccination drive, Berlin and two other states said they were facing long delays.
+But the federal health ministry said the next delivery would come "as originally planned."

 Three German states, including Berlin, have been forced to suspend their coronavirus vaccine campaigns for at least a week owing to shortages in doses, German media reported Wednesday.
 The news comes barely four days after the first vaccine was administered in Germany.